SashaNullptr/FNWClient/services/streaming/bin/README.md

 bazel run //services/streaming/bin:model_training
 ```

-This will produce a Docker image named `fnwclient-streaming-model-training` with the tag `latest` on the local system.
+This will produce a Docker image named `flair-model-training` with the tag `latest` on the local system.

 ### General Syntax